topquark22/Thermo55/README.md

 Connect D5 to a normally-open pushbutton switch.
 This changes the display from **temperature/threshold** to **max/min** mode.

 Connect pin A0 to a POT configured as a voltage divider.

+To alert when temperature is below the threshold, wire D4 to GND.
+To alert when temperature is above the threshold, leave D4 unconnected.

 ### connection the MAX31855 Breakout Board